Gozea/Video-Fixer/README.md

 ## How to use

-To use this program, simply use the following command in your python environment
+To use this program, simply use the following command in your python environment.

 ```python3 main.py -i <your_videofile>```